divymurli/Vanilla-Transformer/README.md

 # Vanilla transformer

-This is a bare-bones vanilla transformer as described in the 2017 paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762).
+This is a bare-bones seq2seq vanilla transformer for machine translation (German to English) as described in the 2017 paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762).
 The best way to learn a particular deep learning architecture is to work through implementing it yourself -- since transformers are so ubiquitous in modern deep learning, I went through the process of implementing one myself.

 ## Setup